nodejs/node/doc/api/cli.md

 ## Program entry point

 The program entry point is a specifier-like string.
-That string is first passed through `path.resolve()` and the [CommonJS][] modules loader.
-If no corresponding module, an error is thrown.
+If the string is not an absolute path, it's resolved as a relative path from the current working directory.
+That path is then resolved by [CommonJS][] module loader.
+If no corresponding file is found, an error is thrown.

-If a module is found, its path will be passed to ECMAScript Module loader if:
+If a file is found, its path will be passed to [ECMAScript module loader][] under any of the following conditions:

-* The file has a `.mjs` extension,
+* The file has an `.mjs` extension.
-* Or the file nearest parent `package.json` file contains a top-level [`"type"`][] field with a value of `"module"`,
+* The file nearest parent `package.json` file contains a top-level [`"type"`][] field with a value of `"module"`.
-* Or if the program was started with a command-line flag that forces the entry point to be loaded with ECMAScript Module loader.
+* If the program was started with a command-line flag that forces the entry point to be loaded with ECMAScript module loader.

-Otherwise the file is loaded using the CommonJS modules loader.
-See [File modules][] section for more details.
+Otherwise the file is loaded using the CommonJS module loader.
+See [File modules][] for more details.

 ### ECMAScript modules loader entry point caveat

-When loading the program entry point using [ECMAScript Module loader][], the `node` command will accept as input only files with `.js`, `.mjs`, or `.cjs` extensions; and with `.wasm` extensions when [`--experimental-wasm-modules`][] is enabled.
+When loading the program entry point using [ECMAScript module loader][], the `node` command will accept as input only files with `.js`, `.mjs`, or `.cjs` extensions; and with `.wasm` extensions when [`--experimental-wasm-modules`][] is enabled.